III - Academic Regulations

 - Courses taken by a Clarkson graduate student at a Partner Institution for Graduate Study.
 Credit for pre-approved graduate courses from Partner Institutions for Graduate Study for which the Clarkson President has approved a formal partnership and exchange agreements may be accepted with letter grades as assigned by the institution in accord with Clarkson grading standards and policy; the Office of the Dean of each Clarkson school maintains a current list of such Partner Institutions and approved courses.
 With the permission of the Dean of the student’s school, grades in such courses may be used in computing a student’s GPA.
 The Dean of the student’s school must approve such courses prior to enrollment.
 The total credit hours a graduate student may receive from a Partner Institution for Graduate Study plus graduate transfer credit from other institutions is limited to no more than 50% of the credit hours required for the student’s Clarkson degree program.

 - Courses taken by a Clarkson student at an accredited college or university.
-In addition to courses taken at a Partner Institution for Graduate Study or through cross-registration at one of the Associated Colleges, a Clarkson student may take a course at another accredited college, university, or educational program for Clarkson credit with approval.
+In addition to courses taken at a Partner Institution for Graduate Study or through cross-registration at one of the Associated Colleges, a Clarkson student may be granted approval to take a course at another college, university, or educational institution for Clarkson credit, provided the other institution has been accredited by a recognized accreditation body.
+For US institutions, the US Department of Education designates the nationally recognized accreditation agencies (for a current list of these see http://www.ope.ed.gov/accreditation/).
 Undergraduate students obtain approval by completing an Off-Campus Permission Form available from the Student Administrative Services web site at http://www.clarkson.edu/sas/forms/.
 A catalog description of the course should accompany the Off-Campus Form, and the Form must have approval signatures by the Clarkson department or school responsible for the subject of the course and by the student’s department or program.
 Graduate students should consult with their graduate coordinator about the approval process in their program.
 To avoid the possibility of having a completed course disapproved, a student should obtain approval before taking a course.
-For undergraduate students, credit will be awarded for approved courses upon receipt of an official transcript indicating a grade equivalent to the “C” grade or higher at Clarkson.
-For graduate students, credit will be awarded for approved courses upon receipt of an official transcript indicating a grade equivalent to the “B” grade or higher at Clarkson.
+For undergraduate students, credit will be awarded for approved courses upon receipt of an official transcript indicating a grade equivalent to a C (2.00) or higher at Clarkson.
+For graduate students, credit will be awarded for approved courses upon receipt of an official transcript indicating a grade equivalent to a B (3.00) or higher at Clarkson.
 Grades in such course are not used in computing a student’s GPA.

 - Courses transferred into Clarkson by an incoming transfer student.
 Clarkson reviews prior course work at the college level as part of the transfer admissions process.
-Credit is granted on the basis of official transcripts from accredited institutions.
-Credit at the undergraduate level will be approved only for courses that are passed with grades equivalent to the “C” grade or higher at Clarkson and credit at the graduate level will be approved only for courses that are passed with grades equivalent to the “B” grade or higher at Clarkson.
+Credit is granted on the basis of official transcripts from accredited institutions (see #3 above).
+Credit at the undergraduate level will be approved only for courses that are passed with grades equivalent to a C (2.00) or higher at Clarkson.
+Credit at the graduate level will be approved only for courses that are passed with grades equivalent to a B (3.00) or higher at Clarkson.
 Grades in such courses are not used in computing a student’s GPA.
 A special case of transfer credit is credit granted by Clarkson for accredited non-collegiate instruction.
-Examples of this are: credit recommendations on an American Council on Education Registry Military Transcript and satisfactory work as certified by an approved non-collegiate program listed in The Directory of the National College Recommendation Service (formerly known as the National Program on Noncollegiate Sponsored Instruction).
+Examples of this are: credit recommendations by the American Council on Education on a Joint Services Transcript issued by the Department of Defense and satisfactory work as certified by an approved non-collegiate program listed in The Directory of the National College Recommendation Service (formerly known as the National Program on Noncollegiate Sponsored Instruction).

 - Course credit for an incoming first-year student.
 Clarkson grants credit to incoming first-year students through its Advanced Placement program.
 See Section III-L below for detailed information.